CDCgov/data-exchange-messages/reports/README.md

   }
 }
 ```
+Input parameters:
+- `sortBy`: Optional and if provided can be:
+- `sortOrder`: Optional and if provided can be `asc` or `desc`.
+Default is `desc`.
+- `filename`: Optional and if provided will filter responses for the given filename

+Output values:
-- `jurisdictions`: array of all values of jurisdictions in this dataset
+- `summary.jurisdictions`: Array of all values of jurisdictions in this dataset
-- `senderIds`: array of all values of senderIds in this dataset
+- `summary.senderIds`: Array of all values of senderIds in this dataset
+- `items.jurisdiction`: Jurisdiction associated with this upload
+- `items.senerId`: Sender ID associated with this upload
+- `items.status`: Overall status of the upload, which is an enum of [ `FAILED`, `PROCESSING`, `DELIVERED` ].
+  - Status is `FAILED` if the status of any of the upload actions have failed.
+  - Status is `PROCESSING` if none of the upload actions are failed or delivered.
+  - Status is `DELIVERED` if at least one blob file copy report exists and is successful.

 GraphQL Response:
 ```json